-- helping our board of directors oversee our corporate accounting and financial reporting processes; - managing and/or assessing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing related party transactions; - · reviewing our policies on risk assessment and risk management; - reviewing, with our independent registered public accounting firm, our internal quality control procedures, any material issues with such procedures and any steps taken to deal with such issues; and - pre-approving audit and permissible non-audit services to be performed by the independent registered public accounting firm.
+- helping our board of directors oversee our corporate accounting and financial reporting processes; - managing and/or assessing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing related party transactions; - reviewing our policies on risk assessment and risk management; - reviewing, with our independent registered public accounting firm, our internal quality control procedures, any material issues with such procedures and any steps taken to deal with such issues; and - pre-approving audit and permissible non-audit services to be performed by the independent registered public accounting firm.

-Our audit committee will operate under a written charter, to be effective prior to the closing of this offering, that satisfies the applicable listing standards of Nasdaq.
+Our audit committee operates under a written charter that satisfies the applicable listing standards of Nasdaq.